all-purpose/ap-website-v3/README.md

 1. Clone the repo to local folder

-2. Yarn (v1 aka classic Yarn is currently used for project) is used to manage the project dependencies.
+2. [Yarn (v1)](https://classic.yarnpkg.com/en/) is used to manage the project dependencies.
 If you don’t have Yarn installed, run:

 ```
 npm install yarn -g